xpndsprt/CrunchE/README.md

 **Changing Tracks**

 Press F3, then press any of the function buttons to change tracks.
-You might want to record drums on track one, bass on track two, etc. Remember, only one note per track can be played at a time, so for concurrent sounds, you need to record them on separate tracks.
+You might want to record drums on track one, bass on track two, etc. Remember, only one voice per track can be played at a time, so for concurrent sounds, you need to record them on separate tracks.

 **Clearing Track**